 7. The Right Reverend Mgr.
 Edward Ellis DD PhD (1899-1979): Born in Nottingham and ordained priest of Nottingham in 1922, he was appointed to his own diocese and consecrated bishop by Mgr.
 William Godfrey of Westminster in 1944.
 He was a Father of the Second Vatican Council (1962-65) and retired from Nottingham in 1974 [text source].

 9. The Right Reverend Mgr.
-Malcolm McMahon OP (1949- ): Born in London, trained as an engineer in the transport industry and later professed as a Dominican, he was ordained a priest of that Order in 1982, serving at Leicester and then S. Dominic's, Haverstock Hill, in London.
-In 1992, he was elected prior provincial of the English Province of the Dominicans and served two terms until his appointment to the bishopric of Nottingham and his consecration as bishop by Cardinal.
-Basil Hume of Westminster in 2000.
+Malcolm McMahon OP (1949- ): Born in London, trained as an engineer in the transport industry and later professed as a Dominican, he was ordained a priest of that Order in 1982 by Cardinal Basil Hume of Westminster, serving at Leicester and then S. Dominic's, Haverstock Hill, in London.
+In 1992, he was elected prior provincial of the English Province of the Dominicans and served two terms until his appointment to the bishopric of Nottingham and his consecration as bishop by the Rt.
+Rev. Mgr.
+McGuinness in 2000.
 He held that post until being appointed as archbishop of the metropolitan See of Liverpool in 2014, where he serves today [text source].

 10. The Right Reverend Mgr.
-Patrick McKinney (1954- ): Born in Birmingham and ordained priest of Birmingham in 1978, he was appointed bishop of Nottingham in 2015 and consecrated at his cathedral church in Nottingham by Cardinal Vincent Nichols of Westminster, and reigns today, the tenth bishop of the See of Nottingham.
+Patrick McKinney (1954- ): Born in Birmingham and ordained priest of Birmingham in 1978, he was appointed bishop of Nottingham in 2015 and consecrated at his cathedral church in Nottingham by Cardinal Vincent Nichols of Westminster, and is today the tenth bishop of the See of Nottingham.